 The Concern With SC Order

 In their order, Supreme Court of India said, since CBFC has given clearance to the movie Padmaavat they have nothing else to do.
 They also mentioned that one is free not to watch the film.
 However, the concern was never whether people should watch it, concern was how could a movie openly shame a woman who was highly respected and worshipped by a valiant community.
-Was Supreme Court too naïve to understand this concern?
+Was the Supreme Court too naïve to understand this concern?
 If yes, then their value of being there is in question.
 If not, then they have just shown that they themselves don’t respect women.
 If they did, they would have stopped such onslaught on a Queen’s dignity, they would have stopped this representation of a woman as a commodity. also, if SC didn’t want to interfere into designated authority’s (CBFC) decision, then why did they do so in Hindu temples that are governed by independent governing bodies?

 Surprisingly, Women’s Ministry and women’s NGOs also didn’t stop the businessmen, no Bollywood celebrity came forward in support of a woman’s dignity.
 In fact, the hypocrites of Bollywood observed ‘seize of work’ in support of Padmaavat.
 None of these hypocrites who give common people unnecessary lecture on ‘respecting’ women, actually stopped the filmmakers who went out to sell Padmini in the global market.